saramasarone/Data-Science-Bioinformatics/README.md

-# Data-Science-Bioinformatics
+# Data Science and Bioinformatics
-Data Science - Bioinformatics ppt
+This is a repository to store ppt for the Data SCience and Bioinformatics meeting in DJP Lab